Separation & Divorce

 A divorce order becomes effective one month and one day after it is issued, although the court has the authority to shorten this period.
 For example, if the court issued your divorce on 27 May 2024, it then becomes effective on 28 June 2024.

-12. If I apply for divorce will that cover other matters such as parenting matters, spousal maintenance, property division?
+12. If I apply for divorce, will that cover other matters such as parenting matters, spousal maintenance, and property division?

 No. The divorce process is separate from family law parenting, property settlement, and spousal maintenance.
 These are entirely separate matters in their own right!